bioidiap/bob.learn.linear/doc/guide.rst

 Machines are one of the core components of |project|.
 They represent statistical models or other functions defined by parameters that can be learnt or manually set.
-The simplest of |project|'s machines is a :py:class:`xbob.learn.linear.Machine`.
+The simplest of |project|'s machines is a :py:class:`bob.learn.linear.Machine`.
 This package contains the definition of this class as well as trainers that can learn linear machine parameters from data.